 We spent two nights there and explored in the evenings while spending the days in Great Smoky Mountain National Park.
 Gatlinburg is the town right outside of the park on the Tennessee side and is the perfect base for exploring the park if you’re not camping in the park itself.

 Our first night there we ate at Smoky Mountain Brewery and it was delicious.
 We parked in the Calhoun parking area which is usually $10, but with a receipt from the shopping area, it’s free.
 If you need a place to park and eat, consider this area.
-After that we check into the hotel and decided to walk around town a bit.
+After that, we checked into the hotel and decided to walk around town a bit.

 The other main stop on our wander was the Ole Smoky Moonshine distillery.
 It’s right on the main street and you can even do a free tasting.
 It’s all set up in one big room with jars of moonshine on the walls and booth type things in the middle to taste at.
 There are quite a few with one or two people to pour at each station.
 They all have all of the flavors, so don’t worry about picking the right one.